Browse our guides or talk to our team.

 AWS (Amazon Web Services) has been a game changer for DevOps teams, allowing them to obtain, adjust quantities, and pay for only the services they need at a fraction of a cost, in less time, and with smaller in-house teams.
 And rather than resting on their laurels, AWS offerings are constantly evolved and adjusted to make DevOps' life even easier.

 To make documenting their infrastructure and offerings easy, Amazon's brilliant designers have created icons to represent every service they provide.
 And as the offerings are always evolving, so are the shapes.
-The most updated versions can always be found and downloaded here.
+The most updated versions can always be found and downloaded on the official AWS site.

 Want to learn how to draw an AWS architecture diagram?
 We've got a tutorial for that. >>